KKayaSafa/deepLearning_garbageClassification/README.md

 # Garbage Classification Using Deep Learning

+## Abstract

+This study investigates the impact of deep learning based models on waste management processes.
+In line with sustainable environmental and economic development goals, accurate waste categorisation plays a critical role.
+In order to overcome the inefficiencies of traditional methods, a 10-class waste classification problem is addressed using modern deep learning architectures such as Vision Transformer (ViT) - Base, Swin Transformer-Tiny, InceptionV3, VGG19 and ResNet50V2.

+The performance of the models is analysed using evaluation metrics such as accuracy, F1-score, precision and recall.
+The results revealed that the Vision Transformer (ViT)-Base model achieved the highest success with 95.55% accuracy and F1-score.
+The Swin Transformer-Tiny model stood out as a strong alternative with an accuracy of 96.05%.

+Among the CNN-based models, the InceptionV3 model provided the most successful results with an accuracy rate of 93.06%, while the ResNet50V2 model showed a remarkable performance with an accuracy rate of 91.96%.
+On the other hand, the VGG19 model showed a lower success rate compared to the other models with an accuracy rate of 85.78%.

+The experimental results emphasise the potential of modern deep learning architectures to improve waste classification processes, especially in complex and large data sets.
+Future work is recommended to diversify the data sets and investigate speed optimisations for real-time applications.
+This study demonstrates the potential of artificial intelligence-based solutions in the field of sustainable waste management.

 ## Overview
 This project explores the impact of deep learning-based models on waste management processes.
 Accurate classification of waste plays a crucial role in achieving sustainability and economic development goals.
 To address inefficiencies in traditional methods, modern deep learning architectures such as **Vision Transformer (ViT) - Base, Swin Transformer-Tiny, InceptionV3, VGG19, and ResNet50V2** were used to solve a **10-class waste classification problem**.